VirxEC/combo_vec/README.md

 The stack-allocated array is always used to store the first `N` elements, even when the array is resized.

+## Why use combo_vec

+This is mostly used for when you know the maximum number of elements that will be stored 99% if the time, but don't want to cause errors in the last 1% and also won't want to give up on the performance of using the stack instead of the heap most of the time.

+`ReArr` also implemented many methods that are exclusive to `Vec` such as `extend`, `truncate`, `push`, `join` etc.

+In the real world I've seen a performance increase by using `ReArr` over `Vec` on memory-bandwidth limited devices in situations where the `Vec` is being pushed and popped a lot from.
+I found this performance increase and use `ReArr` in the `rl_ball_sym` crate for this performance bump.

 ## Examples

 A quick look at a basic example and some methods that are available: